 - Social Studies 5-Adult

-For a complete list of Master of Arts in Teaching course requirements, please review the Master of Arts in Teaching Curriculum Summary,
+For more information on Master of Arts in Teaching program & course requirements, please review the following:

 NOTE: Candidates obtaining a PreK-Adult licensure, such as Music, Art, and Physical Education are also required to take EDUC 517 Integrated Methods in Elementary Education to comply with WV Policy 5100.
 Additionally, clinical experiences will be conducted in age/grade/content appropriate classrooms as required by WV Policy 5202 and the West Virginia Professional Teaching Standards (WVPTS).